Ryder Newsletter #1

 Well, hello there, Ryders. 👋 Buckle up and #ryde with us on web3 🏍️

-To start it off, I believe we all can agree the race for Decentralized Identities (DIDs) is here.
+To start off, I believe we all can agree that the race for Decentralized Identities (DIDs) is here.
 We are proud to say we are one of the teams eager to unlock its true potential, so let’s start on the various approaches we are taking to push the space forward and bring crypto to the next 100m.

 🏆Ryder NFT-Pre sale

 You are probably aware of this as seen in our Discord or Twitter alpha leaks.
 The answer is YES, we are doing an NFT-presale for the first 5,000 Ryder devices; ever since announcing it, the community response was simply overwhelming.
 To give you some stats, since I love growth, 70+ makers DMed us on Discord and Twitter wanting to get involved and be an early contributor.
 From software to hardware engineers, Ryders got it covered.
 Special shoutout to sleepi, resh, and Sean C for the early contributions.
 We’re currently looking for various community moderators for Korea, Japan, and beyond.
 If you’re interested, drop a message in our home on discord.

 If you’ve been following us for quite some time, you know our team love innovation as Marvin and Friedger are OG builders who pushed a lot of engineering contribution to the Stacks ecosystem from the first Stacking provider, Friedger Pool to Executor DAO framework and SIP 018 (Stacks Improvement Proposal), our team are always hard at work to make the Stacks core infrastructure better, so, we are doing the same with NFTs.